surniaulula/wpsso/readme.txt

 = 4.9.3-dev.1 =

-(TBD) Added a sanity check for options with an image ID value.
+(2018/07/29) Added a sanity check for options with an image ID value.

 = 4.9.2 =